mrspec7er/stockels/README.md

 - Whitelist stock to get informed whenever you open the app
 - Generate report file to recap all your analytic data
 - Get support and resistance price of stock per quarter
+- Latest business news to support your analysis

 * Get improvement of company profit per quarter